rubiculite/waterfall_plotter/README.md

 Work in progress.

-# # Testing
+Testing:

 Works OK in Chrome, Microsoft Edge, and Safari.
 It renders in Firefox, but the X-Hairs do not function.

-# # TA-DO List
+TA-DO List:

-RFI Overlay
+o RFI Overlay

-X-Hairs arrow keys bindings
+o X-Hairs arrow keys bindings

-X-Hairs touching screen implementation
+o X-Hairs touching screen implementation

-Zoom
+o Zoom

-Pan
+o Pan